UMM-CSci-4453/Lab-3/README.md

 **Anomalies** occur when the data in your tables is not consistent (either internally or with the real-world system it is describing).

-Different authors define terms a bit differently but broadly speaking, anomalies fall into the following general categories based upon the cause of the problem[1] (examples will follow the definitions):
+Different authors define terms a bit differently but broadly speaking, anomalies fall into the following general categories based upon the cause of the problem [^anomalies] (examples will follow the definitions):

 * **Modification anomalies** (some call these **update anomalies**) occur when duplicated data is updated... but not every copy is changed.
 * **Deletion Anomalies** occur when removing a record from a table permanently removes information that should be retained.